top of page

 "How did this all start?"

 I have always loved the unordinary and "ugly" creatures of the world.
 One of my favorite animals as a kid was the Red-Eyed Tree Frog.
 I started my journey in the animal world with fish, filling my room with aquariums, to my parents' dismay.
-I eventually convinced my parents to let me get an axolotl... and another.
-I fell in love with amphibians but grew tired of large water changes, the nitrate cycle, and complaints of water ruining the floor.
-When I received my social security number, I applied to the closest pet store I could.
-I worked there and continued my college studies, learning about business.
+I eventually convinced my parents to let me get an axolotl(which multiplied to two).
+I fell in love with amphibians but grew tired of water changes, the nitrate cycle, and concerns about water ruining our floors.
+When I finally received my Social Security number, I applied to the closest pet store I could.
+I worked there and continued my college studies in business management.
 I changed majors three times before I realized college was not for me.
-Working at the pet store wasn't as fun as I had hoped; I dealt with lots of sick animals and people who didn't seem to share the same passion for animal care as I did.
+Working at the pet store wasn't as fun as I had hoped; I dealt with many sick animals and people who didn't seem to share the same passion for animal care as I did.
 I took home many animals during my time there; anytime there was a sickly friend or one that looked too sad, too skinny, or too tired of life at the pet store, they would come home with me.
 I had leopard geckos, a bearded dragon, snakes, and, of course, my favorite, frogs.
-I dropped out of college and focused on internships with podcasts, media companies, small businesses, and anyone who would give me a chance to prove myself.
-I stumbled into rescue by working closely with my mentor and fellow internet pet creators.
-By the time I was 20, I knew this was something I wanted to do forever and declared myself a rescue, with the goal of one day becoming a Nonprofit 501 (c)(3) organization.
+I dropped out of college and focused on internships with podcasts, media companies, small businesses, and anyone else who gave me a chance to prove myself.
+I stumbled into rescue with trial, error, help from veterinarians, and fellow internet pet creators.
+By the time I was 20, I knew this was something I wanted to do forever and created my rescue, with the goal of one day becoming a Nonprofit 501 (c)(3) organization.

 " Why is your rescue needed?"

-In my 8 years in the online pet community, I have only recently encountered one other rescue specializing in frogs.
-Frogs are often grouped with reptiles, and while they do have similar care, there are very large differences that make their care unique from that of reptiles overall.
-Amphibians can breathe through their porous skin, making them slightly more vulnerable to disease and illness and more sensitive than reptiles.
+In my eight years in the online pet community, I have only recently encountered one other rescue specializing in frogs.
+Frogs are often grouped with reptiles, and while they require some similar care, their differences make amphibian care unique from that of reptiles overall.
+Amphibians breathe through their porous skin, making them extremely vulnerable to disease and illness, and more sensitive than reptiles.

 Pet frogs, much like reptiles, are very misunderstood.
 TikTok and Instagram have skyrocketed frog popularity.
-They have become highly common pets in American homes.
-While their hashtags have piled up, the research people are supposed to do has not.
-This leaves frogs open for misinformation given by pet stores with a sales quota and people's impulse purchases.
+They have become common pets in American homes.
+While frog hashtags have piled up, the care research effort is still less than desired.
+This leaves frog care open to misinformation by pet stores with sales quotas and people's impulse purchases.
 Bacterial Infection, Toxing Out Syndrome, and Metabolic Bone Disease are the most common ailments I see when people come to me for help.
 My hope for my rescue is to demonstrate, educate, and rehabilitate.
 The goal is for others to see our disabled and previously neglected babies and realize the importance of good research and proper habitat.
-Frogs are a niche category; there is a laundry list of reptile rescues in America, but not many will take in frogs for various reasons..
-I'll leave you with one of my favorite quotes, which you have probably heard once before.
+Frogs are a niche category; there is a laundry list of reptile rescues in America, but not many will take in frogs for various reasons.
+To summarize my answer, I'll leave you with one of my favorite quotes, which you have probably heard before.

 “Unless someone like you cares a whole awful lot,